Morikoi/asteroid-blaster/docs/topics/logs-events.md

 ## Use Cases

 - [Fast Logs Ingestion by Nicolas Fränkel](https://www.youtube.com/watch?v=DK9FM34YvXM) at OSDC 2019.
-Learn about structured logging and p
+Learn about structured logging and pitfalls with debug logging.